88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 6 shows the ruler restored to the favour of the people, and the restoration of concord in the state.
 The small men have done their worst, and there is an end of their attempts for a time.

-[298:XXIV](#fr_213) 'Thunder in the midst of the earth' is thunder shut up and silent, just able to make its presence felt.
+<a name="fn_213"></a>[298:XXIV](#fr_213) 'Thunder in the midst of the earth' is thunder shut up and silent, just able to make its presence felt.
 So is it with the first genial stirrings of life after the winter solstice; so is it with the first returning steps of the wanderer to virtue.
 As the spring of life has to be nursed in quietness, so also has the purpose of good.
 The ancient statutes here referred to must have been like the present cessation from public and private business at the time of the new year, when all the Chinese people are for a time dissolved in festivity and joy.

 Canon McClatchie translates here:--'The ancient kings on this culminating day (i. e. the seventh) closed their gates,' &c.
 'Culminating day' does not give us the meaning so well as 'the day of the solstice;' but where does the translator find the explanatory 'the seventh,' which he puts in parentheses?
 In my own 'salad' days of Chinese knowledge I fancied there might be in paragraph 1 of the Text some allusion to a primitive sabbath; but there is no ground for introducing 'seven days,' or 'the seventh day,' into this paragraph of the Great Symbolism.